Irene Abad, M.S. (Nova Southeastern University)

 Brenda Luna, Ph.D.
 (Florida International University)

-Pete E.C.
-Markowitz joined FIU in 1995.
-He carries out nuclear and particle physics experiments at the Thomas Jefferson National Accelerator Facility, in Virginia and the European Center for Nuclear and Particle Physics (CERN) in Geneva, Switzerland.
-His research interests focus on the source of gravity, extra dimensions, black holes, quark structure of nuclei, dark matter, dark energy and the electro production of quarks and anti-quarks (or matter and anti-matter).
-He conducted a series of experiments measuring strange quark effects in atomic nuclei are mapping out the behavior of these elusive and unstable particles.
-The experiments use high energy accelerators to bombard various target materials and then to measure the subsequent particles which are produced.
-During his time at FIU he has taught Nuclear Physics, Intermediate Classical Mechanics, Modern Physics Laboratory, and the introductory physics sequences, as well as a FIG and the Freshman Experience course.
-Markowitz teaches the Second Year Seminar, Inhabiting Other Lives.
+Dr. Pete E.C.
+Markowitz is currently the Assistant Dean of the FIU Honors College.
+He carries out nuclear and particle physics experiments at the Thomas Jefferson National Accelerator Facility (JLab) in Virginia, the European Center for Nuclear and Particle Physics (CERN) in Switzerland and KEK/JPARC in Japan.
+His research interests focus on the source of quark structure of nuclei, and the electroproduction of quarks and anti-quarks (or matter and anti-matter).
+He has conducted a series of experiments measuring strange quark effects in nuclei mapping out the behavior of these elusive and unstable particles.
+He joined FIU’s Physics Department in 1995 where he is a Full Professor.
+During his time at FIU he has taught Nuclear Physics, Quantum Mechanics, Intermediate Classical Mechanics, Classical Electrodynamics, Modern Physics (and the associated laboratory course), and the introductory physics sequences, as well as courses in the Honors College where he presently teaches the freshman seminar.
+He received his Ph.D. in 1992 from The College of William and Mary in Virginia, his M.S. from Michigan State University in 1988 and his B.A. from Cornell University in 1985.

 Niurca Márquez, M.F.A.
 (Jacksonville University)

-Niurca Márquez is an artist/researcher with a wide range, as a creator and performer in film, site-specific work and staged performance.
-Her work has been commissioned by and presented on various curatorial platforms in Europe and the US.
-She is a Guild Certified Feldenkrais Teacher and integrates the principles of the Feldenkrais Method as well as other somatic approaches to her artistic and research practice.
-Marquez is the recipient of numerous awards for both her artistic creation and her research including: Dance Miami Choreographer’s Award (2015 and 2017), Gillman Fellowship in Choreography for Graduate Studies (2015-2017), two Ford Foundation Travel Grant for Research in Cuba granted through the Cuban Research Institute and the Latin American and Caribbean Center at Florida International University (1998 and 1999).
+Niurca is the recipient of numerous awards for both her artistic creation and her research including: Dance Miami Choreographer’s Award (2015 and 2017), Gillman Fellowship in Choreography for Graduate Studies (2015-2017), two Ford Foundation Travel Grant for Research in Cuba granted through the Cuban Research Institute and the Latin American and Caribbean Center at Florida International University (1998 and 1999).

-Her essay on the development of “Flamenco Empirico” in Spain and its implications for the form, was recently published by MacFarllan Press in Flamenco on the Global Stage: Historical, Critical and Theoretical Perspectives, edited by K. Meira Goldberg, Ninotchka D. Bennahum and Michelle Heffner Hayes.
-Her current research includes an examination of the use of collage (and it’s affiliated approaches) as a methodology for composition when working in hybrid forms to explore how we can evidence the process in performance on various platforms, as well as, transculturation, hybridity and mestisaje as they pertain to expressions of identity and the moving body.
+She has various publications on contemporary flamenco, dance sustainability and identity politics in movement practices.
+Her current research includes an examination of the use of collage (and it’s affiliated approaches) as a methodology for composition when working in hybrid forms to explore how we can evidence the process in performance on various platforms, as well as, transculturality, hybridity and mestisaje as they pertain to expressions of identity and the moving body.

 Aileen M. Marty, M.D., FCAP (University of Miami)